 Net sales result primarily from the distribution of products to dealers, industrial manufacturers, manufactured housing producers, and home improvement retailers.
 All revenues recognized are net of trade allowances, cash discounts, and sales returns.
 In addition, we provide inventory to certain customers through pre-arranged agreements on a consignment basis.
 When the consigned inventory is sold by the customer, we recognize revenue on a gross basis.
-Net sales may not be comparable year-over-year due to closed facilities, fiscal calendar weeks in the year, and market-driven fluctuations in the prices of the inventories we sell.
+Net sales may not be comparable year-over-year due to acquisitions, closed facilities, and market-driven fluctuations in the prices of the inventories we sell.